Funded childcare

 Find out more about the eligibility criteria for funded childcare for 2-year-olds.

-From April 2024 if you are in work, you might be able to receive 15 hours of funded childcare a week for your 2-year-old.
+From September 2024 if you are a working parent and your child is 9 months and above, you might be able to receive 15 hours of funded childcare a week.
 Working parents includes employed, self-employed and workers on a zero-hour contract.
 The 15 hours are available for 38 weeks or a total of 570 hours per year, that you can use flexibly with one or more childcare provider.
 Some providers will allow you to 'stretch' the hours over 52 weeks, using fewer hours per week.

 This is applied for via HMRC through the Government Gateway.
 To take up the 15 hours of funded childcare families need to meet the eligibility criteria.